-A New Zealand woman credits the low-carb, high-fat ketogenic diet for her stunning 110-pound weight loss, Stuff NZ reported.
-Ariana Omipi slimmed down from 287 pounds to 177 pounds in just seven months by eating lots of fat, moderate amounts of protein, and very few carbs.
+A New Zealand woman credited the low-carb, high-fat ketogenic diet for her stunning 110-pound weight loss.
+Ariana Omipi slimmed down from 287 pounds to 177 pounds in seven months by eating lots of fat, moderate amounts of protein, and very few carbs.

-Ariana started the low-carb, high-fat (LCHF) ketogenic diet in July 2013 and has since undergone a jaw-dropping makeover.
-"I was pretty much at a bad place in my life," said Omipi, who now weighs 171 pounds.
+Ariana started the low-carb, high-fat (LCHF) ketogenic diet in July 2013 and has since undergone a jaw-dropping weight loss makeover.
+"I was pretty much at a bad place in my life," Omipi told Stuff NZ.
 "There were two ways to go: keep eating and having those destructive kind of behaviors, or do something different."

 Omipi, 19, chose the ketogenic diet because it has been proven to produce rapid weight loss without hunger.
-Ariana still wants to lose more weight to reach her goal of 143 pounds, but said she'll follow the Paleo diet to reach her weight-loss target because it's less restrictive than the ketogenic diet, which typically limits daily carb intake to less than 50 grams a day.
+Ariana still wants to lose more weight to reach her goal of 143 pounds, and said she'll follow the Paleo diet to reach her goal weight because it's less restrictive than the ketogenic diet, which restricted her daily carb intake to about 50 grams.

 The Paleo diet emphasizes high-quality animal proteins, healthy fats, vegetables and fruits, and excludes gluten, sugar, dairy, legumes, starches, alcohol and processed foods.
-The Paleo diet is the most popular diet around today, and has a huge celebrity following, including Tim McGraw, Megan Fox, and supermodel Adriana Lima.
+The Paleo diet is the most popular diet around today, and has a huge celebrity following, including Tim McGraw, Megan Fox, and LeBron James.

 Research shows the Paleo diet works well for women because it reduces the blood sugar spikes and hormone surges that fuel overeating, mood swings and weight gain, said Esther Blum, author of Cavewomen Don't Get Fat.